-- (i) The first is in which all the services are offered by the private party as per the performance parameters set by the public authority and the authority assumes performance monitoring.
+The first is in which all the services are offered by the private party as per the performance parameters set by the public authority and the authority assumes performance monitoring.
 The private party is allowed to operate the bus terminal.
-In this option, the demand risk and/or revenue risk may be assumed by the private party. - (ii) The second option, which has also been successful, is in which the private party provides for all the services except operation services and the public authority assumes the operation services.
+In this option, the demand risk and/or revenue risk may be assumed by the private party.

+The second option, which has also been successful, is in which the private party provides for all the services except operation services and the public authority assumes the operation services.
+In this option, the payments to the private party are linked to performance and service/facility availability.
+It may also be noted that demand and revenue risks are not assumed by the private party.

-12 Source: Adapted from sector profile on 'Road Transport: Connecting Lives' for Vibrant Gujarat 7th Global Summit 2015
+13 Source: Adapted from sector profile on 'Road Transport: Connecting Lives' for Vibrant Gujarat 7th Global Summit 2015

-13 Source: Adapted from Information on PPP Project 'Revitalization of the Třebíč Bus Station', May 2009
+14 Source: Adapted from Information on PPP Project 'Revitalization of the Třebíč Bus Station', May 2009